-No optical astrometric observations taken at the stations of the International Latitude Service (ILS) were used when creating the BIH optical astrometric series that was used to generate COMB98 (Li 1985; Li and Feissel 1986).
-The ILS polar motion measurements (Yumi and Yokoyama 1980), which are based solely upon latitude observations made at the ILS stations, are therefore independent of those comprising COMB98, and have therefore been combined with them to form POLE98.
+No optical astrometric observations taken at the stations of the International Latitude Service (ILS) were used when creating the BIH optical astrometric series that was used to generate COMB99 (Li 1985; Li and Feissel 1986).
+The ILS polar motion measurements (Yumi and Yokoyama 1980), which are based solely upon latitude observations made at the ILS stations, are therefore independent of those comprising COMB99, and have therefore been combined with them to form POLE99.
 Being based solely upon latitude observations, the ILS series contains no UT1 measurements, but consists only of polar motion measurements that span 1899.8-1979.0 at monthly intervals.
 Although no uncertainties are given with the individual polar motion values, the precision with which they have been determined is estimated to be 10-20 mas (Yumi and Yokoyama 1980, p.
 27).
 An initial uncertainty of 15 mas was therefore assigned to each of the ILS polar motion values.
 Since this assigned measurement uncertainty will be adjusted later, its initial value is arbitrary, so long as it is not zero, and serves merely as an a priori estimate to be used in the series adjustment procedure described below.

-The ILS series was combined with COMB98 to form POLE98 after: (1) correcting the ILS series to have the same bias, rate, and annual term as COMB98, (2) applying a constant multiplicative scale factor to the measurement uncertainties of the ILS series so that its residual, when differenced with COMB98, had a reduced chi-square of one, and (3) deleting those data points whose residual values were greater than three times their adjusted uncertainties.
-Again, due to software limitations associated with the need to correct the annual term, these adjustments were determined separately for the x- and y-components of the ILS polar motion series by fitting a bias, rate, and annual term to the difference of the ILS series with COMB98 during 1962.0 to 1979.0.
+The ILS series was combined with COMB99 to form POLE99 after: (1) correcting the ILS series to have the same bias, rate, and annual term as COMB99, (2) applying a constant multiplicative scale factor to the measurement uncertainties of the ILS series so that its residual, when differenced with COMB99, had a reduced chi-square of one, and (3) deleting those data points, if any, whose residual values were greater than four times their adjusted uncertainties.
+Again, due to software limitations associated with the need to correct the annual term, these adjustments were determined separately for the x- and y-components of the ILS polar motion series by fitting a bias, rate, and annual term to the difference of the ILS series with COMB99 during 1962.0 to 1979.0.
 The measurement uncertainties of the ILS polar motion values were adjusted by determining and applying a scale factor that made the residual of this fit have a reduced chi-square of one.
-During this procedure to determine uncertainty scale factors and bias, rate, and annual term corrections, four outlying ILS data points were detected and deleted.
-Tables 3 and 4 give the resulting uncertainty scale factors and values and 1 σ standard errors of the bias, rate, and annual term corrections thus determined for the ILS series.
+During this procedure to determine uncertainty scale factors and bias, rate, and annual term corrections, no outlying ILS data points were deleted since no data points had residual values greater than four times their adjusted uncertainties.
+Tables 3 and 4 give the resulting uncertainty scale factors and values and 1 standard errors of the bias, rate, and annual term corrections thus determined for the ILS series.

-A Kalman filter was then used to combine the ILS series with the adjusted BIH and spacegeodetic series that comprise COMB98; this was done after applying to the ILS series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
-The resulting combined Earth orientation series, POLE98, consists of values (Figure 6a and 6b) and 1σ standard errors (Figure 6c and 6d) for polar motion and its rate that span from January 20, 1900 to December 22, 1998 at 30.4375-day intervals.
+A Kalman filter was then used to combine the ILS series with the adjusted BIH and space-geodetic series that comprise COMB99; this was done after applying to the ILS series the corrections for bias, rate, annual term, and measurement uncertainty given in Tables 3 and 4.
+The resulting combined Earth orientation series, POLE99, consists of values (Figure 6a and 6b) and 1 standard errors (Figure 6c and 6d) for polar motion and its rate that span from January 20, 1900 to January 21, 2000 at 30.4375-day intervals.

-A COMBINED EARTH ORIENTATION SERIES: POLE98
+A COMBINED EARTH ORIENTATION SERIES: POLE99

 Figure 6.
-Plots of the x-component of polar motion (6a), the y-component of polar motion (6b), the 1σ formal errors of the x-component of polar motion (6c), and the 1σ formal errors of the y-component of polar motion (6d) as given by the combined polar motion series POLE98.
+Plots of the x-component of polar motion (6a), the y-component of polar motion (6b), the 1 formal errors of the x-component of polar motion (6c), and the 1 formal errors of the y-component of polar motion (6d) as given by the combined polar motion series POLE99.